-The Sub-Fund does not have as its objective sustainable investment, nor does it promote environmental or social characteristics.
-As a result, the Sub-Fund does not fall within the scope of the Taxonomy Regulation.
-The investments underlying the Sub-Fund do not take into account the EU criteria for environmentally sustainable economic activities.
+Unless otherwise stated in the Sub-Fund Information Card or Annex in respect of a particular Sub-Fund, the investments underlying the Sub-Funds do not take into account the EU criteria for environmentally sustainable economic activities.

 Investment Restrictions

 The investment and borrowing restrictions applicable to each Sub-Fund are set out in the Sub-Fund Information Card attached to this Prospectus.